 Andre Durand, CEO, Ping Identity

 There is a lot to unpack here.
 I’ll start by saying I could not agree more.
-It is a popular idea to bash on firewalls and say that network security means nothing in a data protectionworld of cloud, mobile, IoT, and other emerging trends.
+It is a popular idea to bash on firewalls and say that network security means nothing in a world of cloud, mobile, IoT, and other emerging trends.
 That is simply false.
 A presenter from last week showed us how his large manufacturing organization would be moving quickly to a zero trust, always-on internet model for all back office and knowledge worker systems.
 These are largely mobile and cloud-based already so it simply makes sense.
 Here, identity will be their perimeter.
 The organization will also have plants that, while not using VPN to connect across locations, will operate LAN networks that have perimeters that are more traditional.
 The takeaway is there will be things that look like current security perimeter models with us for a very long time to come.

 What happens to the data that lives outside these perimeters, though?
 What protection do they get?
 That protection is the shrinking security perimeter about which Andre Durand spoke.
 Identity is part of that because the question of “who” is key to access today.
 However, there is also a question of enforcement.
 “Something” has to ask the question and then decide on an action given the answer.
 For your data, that something is going to be the systems that house the data—and maybe even the data itself.
 Most of these systems are designed as if they still live in a safe inner ring of network-level protection.
 As that goes away, they must step up their ability to work with new security models.